Rome’s Piazza Navona, site of the Circus Agonalis

 Piazza Navona, with Sant’Agnese in Agone church and the Fountain of the Four Rivers in the background

-The most impressive of the three fountains is the Fontana dei Quattro Fiumi (Fountain of the Four Rivers) at the squares center.
-Commissioned at the request of pope Innocent X, this fountain was constructed between 1647 and 1651.
-Designed by Berini this fountain features four figures that are reprehensive of the rivers Nile, Ganges, Danube, and the Rio de la Plata.
-The four statues circle a rock that supports an Egyptian obelisk which once stood on the spina of the Circus Maxentius.
+The most impressive of the three fountains is the Fontana dei Quattro Fiumi (Fountain of the Four Rivers) at the square’s center.
+Commissioned at the request of Pope Innocent X, this fountain was constructed between 1647 and 1651.
+Bernini’s design features four figures representing the rivers Nile, Ganges, Danube, and Rio de la Plata.
+The four statues circle a rock that supports an Egyptian obelisk, which once stood on the Spina of the Circus Maxentius.

 todescto-giovanni-battista-piazza-navona-rome

-The Fountain of the Four Rivers, with its Egyptian obelisk in the center.
-The church of Sant’Agnese in Agone in the background.
+The Fountain of the Four Rivers, with its Egyptian obelisk at its center, is situated in the background, alongside the church of Sant’Agnese in Agone.

 The other two fountains are the Fontana del Nettuno (Neptune fountain) at the north end of the piazza and the Fontana del Moro (Moor fountain) at the south end.

-At the center, across from the Fontana dei Quattro Fiumi is the church Sant’Agnese in Agone.
-This church was also a commission of pope Innocent X. The façade of this beautiful church was designed by Boromini, the Fountain of the Four Rivers designer’s ravel.
+At the center, across from the Fontana dei Quattro Fiumi, is the church Sant’Agnese in Agone.
+Pope Innocent X also commissioned this church.
+The façade of this beautiful church was designed by Borromini, and the Fountain of the Four Rivers was designed by Ravel.
 The church was completed in 1670.

-As you walk around this spacious piazza you’ll wonder how, in the very crowded city of Rome, that they were able to build such a larger square.
+As you walk around this spacious piazza, you’ll wonder how, in the very crowded city of Rome, they were able to build such a large square.
 And you’ll also notice that the south end is slightly curved.
-This is because before this was a piazza it was an ancient Rome Circus.
+This is because before this was a piazza, it was an ancient Roman circus.

-Built by the Rome Emperor Domitian in 86 AD, this stadium had a larger arena than the Colosseum, which opened six years earlier.
-First named the Stadium of Domitian, after the emperor, it was later changed to the Circus Agonalis (competition arena).
-As with most Roman circuses this one was used mainly for races, sporting and festivals.
+Built by the Roman Emperor Domitian in 86 AD, this stadium had a larger arena than the Colosseum, which opened six years earlier.
+First named the Stadium of Domitian after the emperor, it was later changed to the Circus Agonalis (competition arena).
+This one was primarily used for races, sports, and festivals, as was the case with most Roman circuses.

 fontana-dei-calderari-in-the-piazza-navor-rome